latex3/latex3.github.io/_posts/2024-06-15-issue39-of-latex2e-released.md

 ## The LaTeX Tagged PDF project

-As with the previous release the team continues to focus on progrssing the LaTeX tagged PDF project: It is now possible for a subset of LaTeX documents to automatically generate PDFs that comply with the new PDF/UA-2 and WTPDF (well tagged PDF) standards or, if necessary with the older PDF/UA-1 standard.
+As with the previous release the team continues to focus on progressing the LaTeX tagged PDF project: It is now possible for a subset of LaTeX documents to automatically generate PDFs that comply with the new PDF/UA-2 and WTPDF (well tagged PDF) standards or, if necessary with the older PDF/UA-1 standard.
 See the examples for  [PDF/UA-2](https://github.com/latex3/tagging-project/discussions/72) and [PDF/UA-1](https://github.com/latex3/tagging-project/discussions/82) and in general the information provided in the [tagging-project](https://github.com/latex3/tagging-project) GitHub repository.

 We suggest that anybody interested in accessible documents starts experimenting with the prototype.
 To help with this we have added a short guide on how to [use the prototype](https://github.com/latex3/tagging-project) and its currently available interfaces.